Queiq: Queiq River Massacre

 In late January 2013 during the Syrian civil war over 100 dead bodies were shored up from or floating in the river in rebel-held parts of Bustan al-Qasr district, Aleppo.
-They were typically found with hands tied behind their backs and having gunshot wounds on ther their heads with the tape across mouth.
+They were typically found with hands tied behind their backs and having gunshot wounds in their heads with the tape across mouth.
 Nearly all the victims were in their twenties (not older than 30) who had recently crossed the border line from rebel-controlled neighbourhood into the government one.
 The blame for murders was widely put on Bashar al-Assad's regime as the bodies usually came downstream from the government controlled area.

 Between February and mid-March 2013, between 80 and 120 additional bodies were recovered from the river.

 Youssef Horan, a lawyer and activist, with his team of volunteers have gathered information on the murders at the time.
 The Syrian Institute for Justice headed at the time by Abdulkader Mandou, also investigated the case and held a press conference.